EiriniKat94/Comparative-Evaluation-of-Keyphrase-Extraction-Tools-Climate-Change-Reports/README.md

 wordclouds_20.ipynb: Jupyter notebook for generating word clouds based on keyphrases.

+The ontology was enriched and presented with the help of Protégé tool.

 yake.ipynb: Jupyter notebook for keyphrase extraction using the YAKE approach.

 These files collectively constitute the methodology and implementation details for extracting keyphrases and enriching ontologies from climate change scientific reports.